rambkk/sum-of-Array/README.md

 b) `[1,[5,7],[5,6]]`
 c) `[1,[5,7],X]`

+Examples in Javascript are in the files in this project with all the above approaches, mostly using `null` for flagging difference in the structures.
+The functions use several methods including map, reduce, shift, etc. for adding corresponding numbers.
+There are some which abuses 'reduce' 🤭.

 (c) Ram Narula You can use this information, kindly do give credit: github rambkk - Ram Narula - pluslab.net
 Please drop a line to say hello and let me know what kind of project you are working on 😄